 This updated menu for Poppycocks in Traverse City, Michigan, reimagines their menu into a 3-panel design that enhances usability while creating a fresh dining experience.
 By incorporating the vibrant green from the restaurant’s logo, it brings a fresh feeling and further reinforces the brand’s identity.

-A serif font was chosen for the headers to tie to the logo and reinforce the restaurant's upscale atmosphere, while a sans-serif font is paired in the body copy for a clean look and readability.
+A serif font was chosen for the headers to tie to the logo and reinforce the restaurant's upscale atmosphere, while a sans-serif font is paired in the body copy for a clean look and better readability.
 The typography choices strengthen the menu’s hierarchy and guide guests through each section with clarity, while ensuring prices remain prominently displayed.
-In addition, the menu features a story about the history of the local establishment, further personalizing the experience for diners.
+In addition, the menu features a story about the history of the local establishment, further personalizing the experience for both first-time and returning diners.

 *spec work